National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/tools.md

 The Logic Liaison ancillary data quality templates provide the same structure for analyzing data missingness, density, and contribution quality by site.
 Further explanation as to why these Knowledge Store objects are highly applicable can be found in Best Practices for the Research Life Cycle (@sec-practices).

-## N3C Enclave Applications {#sec-tools-apps}
+## Enclave Applications {#sec-tools-apps}

-This section will cover the usage of various applications made available in the N3C Enclave, including Protocol Pad, Contour, Code Workbooks, and more ([a complete list of Foundry applications can be found here](https://www.palantir.com/docs/foundry/getting-started/application-reference/)).
+This section will cover the usage of various applications made available in the N3C Data Enclave, including Protocol Pad, Contour, Code Workbooks, and more ([a complete list of Foundry applications can be found here](https://www.palantir.com/docs/foundry/getting-started/application-reference/)).
-Before designing and running an analysis utilizing data in the Enclave, it helps to understand the concepts of a "[data pipeline](https://www.palantir.com/docs/foundry/data-integration/data-pipeline/)" and a "[data transform](https://www.palantir.com/docs/foundry/pipeline-builder/core-concepts/)" as well as how the data are stored and accessed via Apache Spark on a distributed file system.  <!--For those unfamiliar with these concepts a high-level overview, along with links to documentation on code optimization in the N3C Enclave, can be found in Section [QQQ] of Chapter [QQQ].-->
+Before designing and running an analysis utilizing data in the Enclave, it helps to understand the concepts of a "[data pipeline](https://www.palantir.com/docs/foundry/data-integration/data-pipeline/)" and a "[data transform](https://www.palantir.com/docs/foundry/pipeline-builder/core-concepts/)" as well as how the data are stored and accessed via Apache Spark on a distributed file system.  <!--For those unfamiliar with these concepts a high-level overview, along with links to documentation on code optimization in the Enclave, can be found in Section [QQQ] of Chapter [QQQ].-->

 ### N3C Protocol Pad {#sec-tools-apps-protocol}